woob.browser.browsers

 Bases: object

 Simple browser class.
-Act like a browser, and don’t try to do too much.
+Acts like a browser, and doesn’t try to do too much.

 Default profile used by browser to navigate on websites.